Evan-R-Scott/CSEN269-Audit/Interview.md

 * What problem are we trying to solve?
 How did we decide this was a problem that needed solving?
    > A: t
 * Overview of the project.
+High-level walk-through of what it does.
+Is it still actively being developed [In a certain development stage]?
    > A:
 * What does success look like for this project?
 What does failure look like?
    > A: